- Course Delivery

 Get the same diploma as on campus students

-Graduates of this online special education program with emphasis in behavioral interventionist will gain the knowledge and understanding of the characteristics of individuals with challenging behaviors.
+Graduates of this online special education program with emphasis in behavioral intervention specialist will gain the knowledge and understanding of the characteristics of individuals with challenging behaviors.
 Students also gain the skills to conduct a Functional Behavior Assessment, design and implement a Behavior Intervention Plan based on the assessment and implement Positive Behavior Intervention and Supports.

 The program identifies strategies and interventions for serving students identified as having Behavior, Emotional or those on the Autism Spectrum Disorder.